Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 App-free validation, API capture/replay, and Admin-unsupported ops corrections

-TypeScript Chrome Extension Vitest GitHub Actions API Replay WebView Debugging
+TypeScript Chrome Extension API Replay WebView Debugging

 Design Context